Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Introduction

 \subsection{Forms of Generalization in Metacognitive Performance}

 Prior work has proposed ways to train LLMs to express uncertainty more reliably but has restricted attention to single domains \parencite{lin2022teaching, stengel-eskin2024lacie} or single metacognitive tasks \parencite{xu2024sayself, kapoor2024large}, such as reporting confidence for individual questions, and often uses only one answer format, limiting assessment of generalization.
 In contrast, practical deployment requires models to handle varied domains, diverse answer types, and different forms of confidence reporting.
-In this work, we evaluate not only whether fine-tuning improves uncertainty communication, but also whether such gains transfer across domains with unfamiliar content, alternative answer formats, and distinct metacognitive tasks.
+In this work, we evaluate whether supervised fine-tuning, in which a pretrained model is further trained on task-specific examples, improves uncertainty communication and whether such gains transfer across domains with unfamiliar content, alternative answer formats, and distinct metacognitive tasks.

 \paragraph{Generalization across knowledge domains.} We test whether a model that learns to communicate confidence on one set of tasks can transfer that ability into domains it did not see during fine-tuning.
 To make the evaluation structure explicit, we use two groups of datasets.
 The first group—MMLU-PRO \parencite{wang2024mmlu}, GSM8K \parencite{cobbe2021training}, and TriviaQA \parencite{joshi2017triviaqa}—is used both for fine-tuning and for within-domain evaluation, with each dataset split into separate training and held-out test sets.
 We also fine-tune on the combination of these three datasets (M+G+T), yielding four effective training datasets in total.
 This setup allows us to assess generalization within the combined set as well as to new domains.
 The second group—TruthfulQA \parencite{lin2022truthfulqa}, MetaMedQA \parencite{griot2025large}, and LegalBench \parencite{guha2023legalbench}—is reserved exclusively for out-of-domain evaluation, enabling us to test whether metacognitive skills learned from the first group extend to unfamiliar content and answer formats.
 These training and evaluation domains differ substantially in both content and response structure: MMLU-PRO features expert-level multiple-choice questions across academic fields such as mathematics, physics, and health; GSM8K contains grade-school math problems requiring numeric answers; and TriviaQA includes short-answer general knowledge questions across areas such as history, science, and entertainment.
 The held-out evaluation benchmarks introduce qualitatively distinct reasoning challenges—TruthfulQA targets common misconceptions in factual knowledge, MetaMedQA involves clinical decision-making based on medical vignettes, and LegalBench measures legal reasoning across diverse subfields.
 Notably, prior work using MetaMedQA \parencite{griot2025large} argued that large language models lack essential metacognitive abilities for reliable medical reasoning; by including this dataset in our out-of-domain tests, we directly assess whether supervised fine-tuning can mitigate these previously reported deficits.